nrkno/dotnetskolen/README_EN.md

 ##### Unit tests

-Since the title has length constraints, it is important to test the boundary cases of the length.
-In addition, it is important to test that only valid characters are allowed.
-Replace the existing test in `Tests.fs` in the unit test project with the tests below.
+Since the title has length constraints, it's important to test boundary cases for length.
+Additionally, we need to ensure that only valid characters are allowed.
+Replace the existing test in `Tests.fs` within the unit test project with the tests below.

 ```f#
 module Tests